 At the top, you’ll find paths that allow you to explore more of the headlands and the path that will connect you to Rockaway Beach.

-When I was growing up, Devil’s Slide was an extremely windy, narrow, dangerous, and breathtaking part of highway 1.
-A few years ago, a tunnel was built through the mountain which diverted car traffic to a safer way to move south from Pacifica into Half Moon Bay.
+When I was growing up, Devil’s Slide was an extremely windy, narrow, dangerous, and breathtaking stretch of Highway 1.
+I still can’t believe that I used to drive it as a teenager!
+A few years ago, a tunnel was built through the mountain which created a safer way for car traffic to move south from Pacifica into Half Moon Bay.

 Luckily for us, Devil’s Slide was converted into a paved walking and biking trail.
 This once narrow road is now wide enough to provide ample space for walkers, joggers, and bikers.
 This out and back trail is roughly 3 miles, depending on if you want to walk to the bunker, which has a sign saying no trespassing, but everyone does, so it’s up to you if you want to walk to see it.

-There are two parking lots for Devil’s slide, one at the North end and one at the South end, however, each parking lot has very limited space, so you may have difficulty parking during weekends and on gorgeous weather days.
+There are two parking lots for Devil’s slide, one at the North end and one at the South end, however, each parking lot has very limited space, so you may have difficulty parking during weekends and on days with gorgeous weather.
 There are also incredibly clean toilets on either end of the trail.

 Pedro Point Headlands